alexander-brady/baya-healthcare-assistant/README.md

 ## Setting up

-First, run the development server:
+First, update `.env` with the necessary API keys.
+Then, run the development server:

 ```bash
 npm run dev